 JR East has 4 million shares of common stock issued and outstanding.
 When the Company's shares were listed on domestic stock exchanges in October 1993, 2.5 million shares were sold to the public.
 Subsequently, 1 million shares were sold to the public in August 1999.
-The remaining 500 thousand shares are held by the JNR Settlement Headquarters of Japan Railway Construction Public Corporation (JRCC).
-Based on a Cabinet resolution regarding the Japanese National Railways (JNR) restructuring, it was determined that the shares in the JR passenger and freight railway companies "shall, as the companies establish suitable management bases and meet other conditions, be sold to make these companies entirely private-sector enterprises as quickly as possible."
+The remaining 500 thousand shares which had been held by the JNR Settlement Headquarters of Japan Railway Construction Public Corporation (JRCC) were sold to the public in June 2002, and JR East finally achieved full privatization to become an entirely private-sector enterprise 15 years after its inception.

-Presently, the JR Law is still applicable to all of the JR passenger and freight railway companies including the Company.
-Consequently, approval of the Minister of Land, Infrastructure and Transport is required for a number of actions.
-Among them are issuing new stock and bonds; taking out loans with a repayment period of more than one year; appointments and dismissals of representative directors and corporate auditors; annual business plans; the transfer of major property; and the appropriation of earnings.
+Prior to this achievement of full privatization, the amendment law, which generally excluded the three JR Companies in Honshu (the Company, Central Japan Railway Company and West Japan Railway Company), from the Law Concerning Passenger Railway Companies and the Japan Freight Railway Company (the JR Law) took effect in December 2001.
+Previously, under the JR Law, approval of the Minister of Land, Infrastructure and Transport was required for a number of actions.
+Among them were issuing new stock and bonds; taking out loans with a repayment period of more than one year; appointments and dismissals of representative directors and corporate auditors; annual business plans; the transfer of major property; and the appropriation of earnings.
+The Company is no longer subject to these approvals.